KRLoyd/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 3-strcmp -> wrtie a function to compare two strings;
 4-rev_array.c -> reverse the contents of an array of ints;
 5-string_toupper -> write a function to change all lowercase chars in a string to uppercase;
+6-cap_string -> write a function to capitalize all words;